6 Things to Watch in the Upcoming Supreme Court Term6 Things to Watch in the Upcoming Supreme Court Term

 Pornography and E-Cigarettes

-Industry groups have brought legal challenges to those decisions with both of their cases reaching the U.S. Court of Appeals for the Fifth Circuit.
-The Supreme Court said it would take up both cases, although the dates for oral arguments haven’t been announced.
+Industry groups have brought legal challenges to those decisions, with both of their cases reaching the U.S. Court of Appeals for the Fifth Circuit.
+The Supreme Court stated that it would take up both cases, although the dates for oral arguments haven’t been announced.

 It’s unclear how the two cases will be resolved.
 Nearly 20 states have passed laws requiring age verification for pornographic platforms.
 The Supreme Court’s decision could change how lower courts evaluate First Amendment challenges to porn restrictions.

-The Coalition is arguing that the Fifth Circuit erred in applying a lower standard of review, or requiring less from the government in showing its restriction on speech was justified.
+The Free Speech Coalition is arguing that the Fifth Circuit erred in applying a lower standard of review, or requiring less from the government in showing that its restriction on speech was justified.

-Erin Hawley, who serves as senior counsel at Alliance Defending Freedom, said the Supreme Court will likely focus on that question.
+Erin Hawley, senior counsel at the Alliance Defending Freedom, said the Supreme Court will likely focus on that question.

 image-5735458